Post-Confederation Canada (1867–1914): Railways

-By 1875, the government was spending a fourth of its budget on building the 4000 km-long Canadian Pacific, as well as finishing the Intercolonial.
+By 1875, the government was spending a fourth of its budget on building the 4000 km Canadian Pacific, as well as finishing the Intercolonial.
 Arrangements with the Canadian Pacific Railway syndicate in 1880 brought on board the leading bankers and financiers in Canada as well as American and European bankers.
-Incredible geographical obstacles – rivers, swamps, mountains, and severe weather were major impediments, but the line opened from Montreal to Vancouver in late 1885.
+Overcoming incredible geographical obstacles – rivers, swamps, mountains, and severe weather were major impediments – the line opened from Montreal to Vancouver in late 1885.

-The new private syndicate started selling land through the Canadian North-West Land camp company, attracting settlers with model farms and promoting dry farming techniques, as well as building an irrigation system in Alberta.
+The new private syndicate started selling land through the Canada North-West Land Company, attracting settlers with model farms and promoting dry farming techniques, as well as building an irrigation system in Alberta.
 The railway also opened coal and lead mines, fixed establishments press service, and open telegraph lines.
-It created tourist hotels in the mountains, most famously at Banff, Alberta and nearby Chateau Lake Louise, as well as landmark stations in major cities.
+It created tourist hotels in the mountains, most famously at Banff and nearby Lake Louise, as well as landmark stations in major cities.
 The CPR built a fleet to enable fast passenger and freight service between Europe and Asia via Canada.
 Connections to American railways proved valuable.
 As the American frontier was largely closed by 1890, migrants looking to settle virgin land moved from the United States into the Prairie provinces.
 They shipped their wheat out by rail, and ordered supplies from Ontario.

 A scandal erupted in 1873.
 Macdonald and the Conservative government faced a major political crisis when it was revealed that the Canadian Pacific Railway Company had helped fund Macdonald's election campaign in 1872.
 A new election was called in 1874, and Alexander Mackenzie became prime minister.
 The public's suspicion of Macdonald was overcome by 1878 when Macdonald and the Conservatives were re-elected.